On the mod-$\ell$ homology of the classifying space for commutativity: Applications

 \Thm{ Let $G(\CC)$ be a reductive complex Lie group and let $G(\bar{\FF}_p)$ denote the $\bar{\FF}_p$--points of the associated Chevalley group.
 Fix a prime $\ell$ other than the characteristic $p$ of $\FF_p$.
 Then there is a zigzag

-of maps that are mod-$\ell$ equivalence for every prime $\ell\neq p$. } The zigzag of maps depends on the embedding of the Witt vectors $\mathbb W \to \mathbb C$, but is natural in the group $G$. \begin{proof} Let $\pi^\dt$ denote the cosimplicial group $(\ZZ/\ell^k)^\dt$.
+of maps that are mod-$\ell$ equivalences. } The zigzag of maps depends on the embedding of the Witt vectors $\mathbb W \to \mathbb C$, but is natural in the group $G$. \begin{proof} Let $\pi^\dt$ denote the cosimplicial group $(\ZZ/\ell^k)^\dt$.
 Applying Proposition \ref{MF_DZ} in each degree gives a mod-$\ell$ equivalence

 We can apply Theorem \ref{hom_map} to a maximal compact subgroup $K\subset G(\CC)$ to replace the target by $ EG(\CC) \times_{G(\CC)} B(\pi,G(\CC))$ up to mod-$\ell$ (zigzag) equivalence.
 The source, on the other hand, is homotopy equivalent to $EG(\bar{\FF}_p) \times_{G(\bar{\FF}_p)} B(\pi,G(\bar{\FF}_p)) $ since $G(\bar{\FF}_p) $ is a discrete group.
 Taking a (homotopy) colimit over $k$ and using Corollary \ref{lie_modulo} and Proposition \ref{loc_finite} finishes the proof. \end{proof}